 50% coverage requirement

-While the Functional Space area is generally known, it is necessary to work out a scale to be able to calculate the area of the controls type coverage and the control zone size from a RCP.
+While the Functional Space area is generally known, it is necessary to work out a scale to be able to calculate the area of the controls type coverage and the control zone size from an RCP.
 The scale can be checked on site by measuring the dimensions of a ceiling tile.
 It is important not to assume that the tiles are a standard metric size, as in practice there may be numerous grids in use, and it is not possible to be sure of the dimensions without measurement or other evidence such as a label from a replacement ceiling tile box.

 To calculate whether the controls cover > 50% of the Functional Space, sum the areas of the control zones for occupancy sensing or time clock control and divide the answer by the total area of the Functional Space.